 Why Comparing Claim Settlement Ratio Is Important?

-By comparing the Claim Settlement Ratios, by IRDAI, of different bike insurance companies, you will get a rough idea about the likelihood of your claim getting settled.
+By comparing the Claim Settlement Ratios, of different bike insurance companies, you will get a rough idea about the likelihood of your claim getting settled.
 While this does not entirely depend on the Claim Settlement Ratio, a basic comparison leads to a better understanding of the reliability of an insurance company.

 - 5 Tips to Get Maximum Fuel Efficiency from Your Bike